v-cakoll/docs.it-it/docs/framework/unmanaged-api/diagnostics/isymencunmanagedmethod-getdocumentsformethod-method.md

 ## <a name="parameters"></a>Parametri
  `cDocs`
- [in] La lunghezza del buffer a cui punta `pcDocs`.
+ [in] The length of the buffer pointed to by `pcDocs`.

  `pcDocs`
- [out] Un puntatore a un `ULONG32` che riceve le dimensioni, in caratteri, del buffer necessaria per contenere i documenti.
+ [out] A pointer to a `ULONG32` that receives the size, in characters, of the buffer required to contain the documents.

  `documents`
- [in] Buffer che contiene i documenti.
+ [in] The buffer that contains the documents.

 ## <a name="return-value"></a>Valore restituito
- S_OK se il metodo ha esito positivo; in caso contrario, un codice di errore.
+ S_OK if the method succeeds; otherwise, an error code.

 ## <a name="requirements"></a>Requisiti
- **Intestazione:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vedere anche